scaleoutsystems/fedn/docs/tutorial.rst

 In the code example we use the helper function :py:meth:`fedn.utils.helpers.helpers.save_metrics` to save the validation scores as a json file.

-The Dahboard in the FEDn UI will plot any scalar metric in this json file, but you can include any type in the file assuming that it is valid json.
-These values can then be obtained (by an athorized user) from the MongoDB database or using the :py:mod:`fedn.network.api.client`.
+These values can then be obtained (by an athorized user) from the MongoDB database or using the :py:meth:`fedn.network.api.client.APIClient.list_validations`.

 Packaging for distribution
 --------------------------
-For the compute package we need to compress the *client* folder as .tar.gz file.
+For the compute package we need to compress the *client* folder as .tgz file.
 E.g. using:

 .. code-block:: bash

     tar -czvf package.tgz client

-This file can then be uploaded to the FEDn network using the FEDn UI or the :py:mod:`fedn.network.api.client`.
+This file can then be uploaded to the FEDn network using the :py:meth:`fedn.network.api.client.APIClient.set_package`.

 More on local data access